salesforce/TransmogrifAI/docs/developer-guide/index.md

 val summaryData = SanityCheckerSummary.fromMetadata(metadata.getSummaryMetadata())
 ```

-If you wish to combine the metadata from stages commonly used in modeling (ModelSelectors, SanityCheckers, Vectorizers) into a single easy(er) to reference case class we have provided a method for this in the [WorkflowModel](#extracting-modelinsights-from-a-fitted-workflow) so that users don't need to stitch this information together for themselves.
+If you wish to combine the metadata from stages commonly used in modeling (ModelSelectors, SanityCheckers, Vectorizers) into a single easy(er) to reference case class we have provided a method for this in the [OpWorkflowModel](#extracting-modelinsights-from-a-fitted-workflow) so that users don't need to stitch this information together for themselves.

 In addition to accessing Metadata that is created by stages you may wish to add Metadata to stages of your own.
 For example if you created your own string indexer to map strings to integers (though we have a stage that does [this](https://github.com/salesforce/TransmogrifAI/blob/master/core/src/main/scala/com/salesforce/op/stages/impl/feature/OpStringIndexerNoFilter.scala)), you might wish to save the mapping from idex back to string in the Metadata of the new column of integers you are creating.
 You would do this within the `fitFn` of the Estimator you are creating by using the `setMetadata(meta: Metadata)` method.
 You need a MetadataBuilder object to work with Metadata, which is essentially a wrapper around a Map of Map.
 For example, within an Estimator you would get a reference to a MetadataBuilder and use it as follows: